gordonbrander/refrakt/README.md

 ## Store

-`store()` returns a signal looks exactly like the type returned by `reducer()`, but has additional support for managed side-effects.
-Instead of the reducer returning just the next state, a store reducer returns a transaction object containing the next state *and* optional side-effects.

-Effects are modeled as async generator functions that yield zero or more actions over time.
+`store()` returns a signal of exactly the same type as `reducer()`, but with additional support for managed side-effects.
+Instead of returning just the next state, a store's reducer returns a transaction object containing the next state *and* optional side-effects.
+Effects are modeled as async generator functions that yield zero or more actions back to the store.

 ```typescript
 import { store, tx, type Tx } from 'refrakt/store.js';